SatangBudsai/generate-i18n-with-ai/README.md

 └── ...
 ```

-Each directory should contain a `th.json` file with the source Thai translations.
-The tool will generate or update corresponding files for each target language (e.g., `en.json`, `fr.json`, etc.).

 ## How It Works

-1. **Discovery**: Finds all directories containing `th.json` files within `TRANSLATE_ROOT`
+1. **Discovery**: Finds all translation files within the source language directory
-2. **Analysis**: For each directory, compares existing target language files with the source `th.json`
+2. **Analysis**: Compares existing target language files with the source files
 3. **Translation**:
    - Identifies new keys that need translation
    - Identifies obsolete keys that should be removed